List of women on death row in the United States

 This is a list of women on death row in the United States.
 The number of death row inmates fluctuates daily with new convictions, appellate decisions overturning conviction or sentence alone, commutations, or deaths (through execution or otherwise).
 Due to this fluctuation as well as lag and inconsistencies in inmate reporting procedures across jurisdictions, the information in this article may be out of date.
 The time on death row counter starts on the day they were first placed on death row.
 It does not count time incarcerated prior to sentencing nor does it discount time spent in prison off death row in cases where death sentences were overturned before being reinstated.

+As of 2024, there are currently 46 women awaiting execution in all of the United States overall.